techidaily/site-audio-shaping/source/_posts/updated-in-2024-the-essential-list-top-8-android-daws-revolutionizing-music.md

 <img height="0" width="0" src="https://bluettius.sjv.io/i/5597632/2139112/17108" style="position:absolute;visibility:hidden;" border="0" />
 <!-- affiliate ads end -->

+### 1\.
+What DAW does Kanye use?

+Willing to know the DAW which Kanye West uses to produce beats?
+It's not something that can't be figured out.
+Often, he relies on samples to add in his beats.
+For this purpose, it is assumed that he uses some drum machines.
+Kanye uses a lot of drum machines for his music.
+One of the frequent ones is Akai MPC 2000\.
+For his music beats, he uses pro tools for synths and drums.
+After this, he imports all of them into a single DAW to master, mix, or arrange the beats.

 ### 2\.
 What is the best music production app for Android?

 If you want to select the best app for music production on Android, you need to find the DAW, which is most comfortable for you.
 Check whether you're comfortable with the DAW workflow or not.
 Some of the best DAWs for Android users are mentioned above in the article.